zedlopez/i7doc/i7handbook/ch3.md

 ### Long Names   {#long-names}

-Normally, Inform looks only at the first nine letters in each word.
-The rest of the letters are ignored.
-This is true both for the names of things in your code and for the words in commands that the player types.
-Normally nine letters are plenty.
+By default, Inform looks only at the first nine letters in each word of a player's command and rest of the letters are ignored.
+Often, nine letters are plenty.
 (In the very first text-based games, only the first five or six letters in the player’s commands were read, and six letters weren’t really enough.)
 But as [WI 3.1 Descriptions](../WI_3.html#section_1) points out, if you happen to put a